Yrahcaz7/The-Septenary-Forest/documentation/layer-features.md

     ]
     ```

-- `style`: **optional**. a "CSS object" where the keys are CSS attributes, containing any CSS that should affect this layer's entire tab.
+- `style`: **optional**.
+A "CSS object" where the keys are CSS attributes, containing any CSS that should affect this layer's entire tab.

-- `tabFormat`: **optional**. use this if you want to add extra things to your tab or change the layout.
+- `tabFormat`: **optional**.
+Use this if you want to add extra things to your tab or change the layout.
 [See here for more info.](custom-tab-layouts.md)

-- `midsection`: **optional**, an alternative to `tabFormat`, which is inserted in between Milestones and Buyables in the standard tab layout. (cannot do subtabs)
+- `midsection`: **optional**.
+An alternative to `tabFormat`, which is inserted in between Milestones and Buyables in the standard tab layout. (cannot do subtabs)

 ## Big features (all optional)